Knowing and utilizing your learning style is a great way to improve your bar exam performance.

 Although most bar prep courses are taught one way, that may not be your best learning style.
 So it's important to figure out what works best for you as you head towards the most important exam of your life.

-If you aren’t already familiar with your learning style you can take a short quiz online.
-There are many free options available.
 Once you know your personal learning style or styles try out the tips below to get the most of your Critical Pass cards.
 Don’t be afraid to try out different things, particularly if you have high scores in more than one category.

 Visual learners like maps, diagrams, charts, graphs, flow charts, and symbols.